Purple background with text reading IBPOC MENTAL HEALTH

 • Hong Fook Mental Health Association.
 Dedicated to improving the health of Asian communities within Canada.
 Offered in a variety of languages to improve accessibility.

 • Naseeha.
-With our confidential helpline, our youth receives immediate, anonymous, and confidential support over the phone from 12 PM – 12 AM EST 7 days a week.
+With our confidential helpline, our youth receives immediate, anonymous, and confidential support over the phone available 24/7.
 Call or text 1 (866) 627-3342.

 • Multicultural Mental Health Resource Centre.
 Offers multilingual resources for individuals on the topics of mental health, resources, and avenues of treatment.